Aliases for COL4A2 Gene

 GeneCards Summary for COL4A2 Gene

-COL4A2 (Collagen Type IV Alpha 2) is a Protein Coding gene.
-Diseases associated with COL4A2 include porencephaly 2 and hemorrhage, intracerebral.
-Among its related pathways are AGE-RAGE signaling pathway in diabetic complications and Amoebiasis.
+COL4A2 (Collagen Type IV Alpha 2 Chain) is a Protein Coding gene.
+Diseases associated with COL4A2 include Porencephaly 2 and Hemorrhage, Intracerebral.
+Among its related pathways are Interleukin-3, 5 and GM-CSF signaling and Pathways in cancer.
 GO annotations related to this gene include extracellular matrix structural constituent.
-An important paralog of this gene is COL3A1.
+An important paralog of this gene is COL4A6.

 UniProtKB/Swiss-Prot Summary for COL4A2 Gene